Is 1.5 Carat Diamond A Good Size?

 Congratulations on your impending nuptials!
-You’re probably planning on getting an exquisite engagement ring for your partner.
-You’ve established the appropriate diamond color for them.
-Also, you’ve determined the right cut and clarity you’re looking for.
-But for some reason, you can’t seem to wrap your head around the right carat weight to buy.
-You weigh the various options available, and then decide to settle on 1.5 carats.
+You are probably planning on getting an exquisite engagement ring for your partner.
+You have also likely established the appropriate diamond color for them.
+Moreover, you have determined the right cut and clarity that you desire.
+But for some reason, you cannot wrap your head around the right carat weight to buy.
+You weigh the various options available and then decide to settle on 1.5 carats.

-If you’re a savvy jewelry shopper, your decision to settle on 1.5 carats and not, say, 1.4 or 1.6 carats, is likely inspired by a profound understanding of diamonds.
-However, some buyers would opt for 1.5-carat diamonds purely on cost considerations.
-Perhaps they were looking for a 2.0 carat but found the price a bit expensive for them.
-So, in an attempt to secure the best bargain, they settled on 1.5 carats, thinking the cost would be much lower.
-Well, it doesn’t always work out that way in the jewelry industry.
-In this post, we shall explore the 1.5-carat diamond, so you can examine whether it’s an excellent fit for you.
+If you are a savvy jewelry shopper, your decision to settle on 1.5 carats and not, say, 1.4 or 1.6 carats, is possibly inspired by a profound understanding of diamonds.
+However, some buyers opt for 1.5-carat diamonds purely on cost considerations because they find the price of a 2.0 carat a bit expensive.
+Therefore, to secure the best bargain, they settle on 1.5 carats, thinking the cost would be much lower.
+Well, it does not always work out that way in the jewelry industry.
+In this post, we shall explore a 1.5-carat diamond so that you can examine whether it is an excellent fit for you.

 Why A 1.5-Carat Diamond?

 1.5 lies midway between 1 and 2.
 When shopping for diamonds, customers that prefer the invincibility of the stone would go for 1.0 carats.
 On the other hand, those who love the glamour and sparkle that diamonds bring out are likely to settle for 2 carats.
 The price also plays a significant role here.
-A 1.5-carat diamond is expected to be considerably cheaper than a 2-carats diamond.
-Of course, subject to all the other factors remaining constant.
+A 1.5-carat diamond is expected to be considerably cheaper than a 2-carat diamond, obviously subject to all the other factors remaining constant.

-From the illustration above, it’s evident that 1.5-carat diamonds enable you to enjoy the best of both worlds.
-You end up with a stone that’s small enough to retain its chic appearance, and big enough to be eye-catching.
-If you’re fortunate, you may actually come across a 1.5-carat diamond that’s priced half as much as a 2-carat diamond, even if the stones are similar in all other aspects.
-Many diamond shoppers, especially women, generally believe that 1.5-carats is the ideal diamond weight.
+From the illustration above, it is evident that 1.5-carat diamonds enable you to enjoy the best of both worlds.
+You end up with a stone small enough to retain its chic appearance and big enough to be eye-catching.
+If you are fortunate, you may come across a 1.5-carat diamond priced half as much as a 2-carat diamond, even if the stones are similar in all other aspects.
+Many diamond shoppers, especially women, generally believe that 1.5-carat is the ideal diamond weight.

-However, you probably already know that when buying diamonds, each customer has their unique tastes and preferences.
+However, you probably already know that each customer has their unique tastes and preferences when buying diamonds.
 Therefore, before you go shopping for a 1.5-carat diamond, you must already have determined its suitability for your needs.
 Another thing to remember is that as a jewelry shopper, the cost consideration should always come last.

-So first, you’d need to settle on your preferred color, cut, and clarity, which we believe you’ve already taken care of at this point.
+First, you would need to settle on your preferred color, cut, and clarity, which we believe you have already taken care of at this point.
 As such, your only remaining concern is choosing the ideal carat weight.

 Forget the popularity that accompanies the 1.5-carat diamonds.
-As a diamond shopper, the first thing you should establish is whether you are comfortable with the size.
-And as you know, size can be quite relative - what works for you might not work for the lady next door.
+As a diamond shopper, the first thing that you should establish is whether you are comfortable with the size.
+And as you know, size can be quite relative—what works for you might not work for the lady next door.

 How Big Is A 1.5 Carat Diamond?

 A 1.5-carat diamond has a diameter of 7.4 mm.
-That’s 1.0 mm larger than the diameter of a 1-carat diamond, and 0.6 mm smaller than that of a 2-carat diamond.
-Besides, 1.5-carat diamonds feature a face-up surface area of 43mm 2, which is roughly 18% smaller compared to that of 2-carat diamonds.
-So, everything considered, a 1.5-carat diamond is truly outstanding.
-It can stand out even better depending on the hand of the wearer, as well as the ring on which it’s set.
+This is 1.0 mm larger than the diameter of a 1-carat diamond and 0.6 mm smaller than that of a 2-carat diamond.
+Besides, 1.5-carat diamonds feature a face-up surface area of 43mm 2, which is roughly 18% smaller than that of 2-carat diamonds.
+Thus, everything considered, a 1.5-carat diamond is outstanding.
+It can stand out better depending on the wearer's hand and the ring on which it is set.
 The smaller the hand or ring, the more prominent the diamond will look.

 But as you may expect, the size of a 1.5-carat diamond depends on a few other factors.
 Generally, the size comes down to the balance of the Four Cs.
-It’s not unusual to come across a 1-carat diamond that looks larger than a 1.5-carat stone.
-Neither is it surprising to find a 2-carat diamond looking significantly smaller than a 1.5-carat diamond.
+It is not unusual to come across a 1-carat diamond that looks larger than a 1.5-carat stone, nor is it surprising to find a 2-carat diamond looking significantly smaller than a 1.5-carat diamond.

 The following table illustrates the surface areas of 1.5-carat diamonds across popular cuts.